BANGAUTOGLASS

 Whether your auto insurance covers sunroof glass replacement depends on the coverage you carry.
 Comprehensive coverage — which covers damage from events other than collisions, including road debris, hail, and thermal stress events — typically applies to sunroof glass.
 Liability-only policies do not cover this type of damage.

 The factors that influence your out-of-pocket cost include your deductible, whether glass claims are treated separately under your policy, and the specifics of your coverage.
-If you haven't started an insurance claim yet, Bang AutoGlass can assist you with the process — while we don't file the claim on your behalf, we can help you understand what information you'll need and walk you through the steps.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 What Affects the Cost of Kia Cadenza Sunroof Glass Replacement?